Geometry- and topology-controlled synchronization phase transition on manifolds: Geometry- and topology-governed phase transition

-Up to this point, no homogeneity assumption has been used.
-The integral form above is valid for any compact orientable manifold equipped with a smooth embedding.
-To obtain the scalar coefficient used in the subsequent bifurcation analysis, we now invoke the homogeneity of $M$ together with the isotropy of the embedding sector probed by the order parameter.
-Under this symmetry reduction, the averaged tangent projection acts as a scalar multiple of the identity on the relevant ambient subspace, so that
+Up to this point, we have not used homogeneity.
+If the homogeneous embedding subspace probed by the order parameter is isotropic, then the averaged tangent projection acts as a scalar multiple of the identity on that subspace: